 Base Salary.
 The compensation committee believes that our executive officers, including our chief executive officer, are paid salaries in line with their qualifications, experience and responsibilities.
-Salaries are structured so that they are comparable with salaries paid by the peer companies reviewed by the compensation committee in the technology and robotics industry.
-We begin our review of base salaries for each of our executives at the market median (50th percentile) in the technology and robotics industry and also take into consideration many additional factors (described below) that we believe enable us to attract, motivate and retain our leadership team in an extremely competitive environment.
+Salaries are structured so that they are within the range of salaries paid by the peer companies reviewed by the compensation committee in the technology and robotics industry.
+We begin our review of base salaries for each of our executives between the 40th and 60th percentiles in the technology and robotics industry and also take into consideration many additional factors (described below) that we believe enable us to attract, motivate and retain our leadership team in an extremely competitive environment.
 Salaries are reviewed generally on an annual basis.

-The compensation committee reviewed the base salaries for each of our executive officers, taking into account an assessment of the individual's responsibilities, experience, individual performance and contribution to our performance, and also generally take into account the competitive environment for attracting and retaining executives consistent with our business needs.
+The compensation committee reviewed the base salaries for each of our executive officers, taking into account an assessment of the individual's responsibilities, experience, individual performance and contribution to our performance, and also generally takes into account the competitive environment for attracting and retaining executives consistent with our business needs.
 With respect to each of our executive officers, other than Mr. Angle, Mr. Angle provided a detailed evaluation and recommendation related to base salary adjustments, if any.

-In light of the considerations discussed above, the base salaries of our named executive officers were increased for fiscal year 2011 as follows:
+In light of the considerations discussed above, the base salaries of our named executive officers were not increased for fiscal year 2012 as follows, with the exception of Mr. Beck and Mr. Weinstein who were each promoted during the year:

-2010 Base Salary % Increase 2011 Base Salary
+2011 Base Salary % Increase 2012 Base Salary

-Colin M. Angle \$ 475,000 10.5% \$ 525,000
+Colin M. Angle \$525,000 -% \$525,000

-John J. Leahy \$ 362,262 3.5% \$ 375,000
+John J. Leahy \$375,000 % \$375,000

-Joseph W. Dyer \$ 362,000 3.6% \$ 375,000

-Jeffrey A. Beck \$ 332,312 5.3% \$ 350,000
+Jeffrey A. Beck \$350,000 17.1% \$410,000

-Robert L. Moses \$ 296,000 6.4% \$ 315,000
+Glen D. Weinstein \$302,000 7.6% \$325,000

+Joseph W. Dyer \$375,000 % \$375,000

+Russell J. Campanello \$300,000 % \$300,000